AMingBling/IDATA2304-project-student-made-gadgets/protocol.md

 ## 3. Transport Protocol
 We use **TCP** for reliable communication between nodes.
+TCP was choosen over UDP for this project because of better reliability, connection- oriented communication and order og guaranteed delivery.
+- **Connection-Oriented Communication**: TCP establishes a persistent connection between nodes, control panels, and the server.
+This connection-oriented model simplifies the communication logic, as the server can maintain state about connected clients and route messages accordingly.
+- **Reliability**: TCP ensures reliable data transmission by providing mechanisms like error checking, retransmission of lost packets, and in-order delivery.
+This is critical for our application, as sensor data, commands, and state updates must be delivered accurately and in the correct sequence to maintain system integrity.
+- **Order of guarantee**:In our system, the order of messages is important (e.g., actuator commands must be applied in the correct sequence).
+TCP guarantees that messages are delivered in the order they were sent, which UDP does not provide.

 ## 4. Port Number
 The protocol uses port **5000** for all node-server communication.